 These specialized studies are designed to leave no stone unturned, offering you the most accurate representation of what your ADU project will entail.

 How does a feasibility study affect my build?

-Depending on the findings of your feasibility assessment, there is always the possibility a build will be determined impossible or unreasonable to undergo.
+Depending on the findings of your feasibility assessment, there is always the possibility a build will be determined impossible or too expensive.
 This is where the true value of these studies becomes obvious, as it saves the homeowner from investing significant time and money into a project that is later deemed unviable.
 It is a safeguard to ensure your money is not wasted or misused.

-On the other hand, a more positive feasibility study will confirm the desired ADU can be built, and also offer a preliminary budget of the estimated costs associated with the project.
-Once you have this budget, you can then determine if this build is a worthwhile investment for your personal goals.
+On the other hand, a positive feasibility study will confirm the desired ADU can be built, and also offer a fixed build price associated with the project.
+Once you have the Feasibility Report and Construction Estimate Agreement (a.k.a. your final budget for the anticipated scope), you can then determine if this build is a worthwhile investment for your personal goals.

 What do I need to do to prepare for a feasibility study?

 Short answer: nothing!
 Yet another reason why feasibilities are so valuable to an ADU project.
 The entire purpose of the study is to uncover anything that needs to be done to prepare or complete your build, so you get to sit back and let SnapADU do the work for you.
 We will fill you in along the way, to keep you well informed on the process and make sure you are involved in any key decision points.

 The journey from concept to completed ADU is seldom straightforward.
 Along the way, you’ll encounter numerous steps that could inflate your budget and complicate your plans.
 The Feasibility Study serves as your financial and strategic safeguard during this critical transition from idea to executable plan.
 By identifying potential roadblocks and costs upfront, it demystifies the construction process, making it more manageable and less intimidating.
 This study isn’t just a preliminary step; it’s your roadmap to a successful, cost-effective ADU build.